 8.3.1.
 General

 The organization had a process in place for the segregation of nonconforming product that met the requirement of the standard.
-There was clear labelling and traceability of nonconforming product throughout the various stages of production.
-The non-conformity identified was successfully addressed by a CAPA process.
+There was clear labelling and traceability of nonconforming product throughout the various stages of production, and post-delivery.